xpack-dev-tools/gcc-xpack/README.md

 `XPACKS_REPO_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/folders/) page.

+xPacks aware tools automatically identify binaries installed with
+`xpm` and provide a convenient method to manage paths.

 #### Uninstall

 To remove the installed xPack, the command is similar: